DataDog/data-streams-go/README.md

 ### Manual instrumentation

 the example below is for HTTP, but you can instrument any technology you want with these manual instrumentation.
-In HTTP, we propagate the context through HTTP headers.
+In HTTP, we propagate the pathway through HTTP headers.

 In the http client, to inject the pathway, use:
 ```